 Fergus Slattery is a former rugby union player who represented Ireland.
 Slattery played schools rugby for Blackrock College and then moved on to play senior rugby for UCD, before earning a call-up to the Ireland national team in 1970.
 He subsequently left UCD to join Blackrock College R.F.C.
 During his career, Slattery earned sixty-one caps, with eighteen as captain, and scored three tries.

-He was captain of the most successful Irish touring side ever in 1979 which won seven of the eight matches in Australia, including the two Tests in Brisbane and Sydney.
+He was captain of the most successful Irish touring side ever in 1979 which won seven of the eight matches in Australia, including the two tests in Brisbane and Sydney.
 In addition to the above honours, he was also a member of the Irish Triple Crown winning team in 1982.
 Slattery was inducted into the International Rugby Hall of Fame in 2007.